kianteymouri/raspicash/README.md

 1. Installing raspbian

-3. Connecting camera module
+2. Connecting camera module

-5. Install opencv
+3. Install opencv

 Code

-Write Python code to run Akaze
+1. Write Python code to run Akaze

-Take library photos for the set
+2.Take library photos for the set

-Add a button and LED
+3.Add a button and LED

-Case
+Build Case for testing and later final

-Test and Modify
+Final Test and Modify

 Use contrib to run on boot